by D.S. Wynne and Doc Quantum

 Princess Celia had managed to find her rope in short order, when she heard her friend scream out in pain.
 Damn! she thought to herself.
 Damn that witch!
 Celia gathered her rope and staff and ran back to where she had last left her friend.

-Phoebe shivered slightly.
+Athena Dare shivered slightly.
 She always knew that, as an adventuress, she could expect to get into a brutal scrap or two.
 The one she just had was particularly brutal.
 However, that wasn’t the worst part.
 The worst part was how she had reveled in the violence, as if she was a force of nature.
 Slowly, she looked at her hands; they were covered in blood.
-For the first time, Phoebe realized how easy it was to give in to one’s primal nature.
+For the first time, Athena realized how easy it was to give in to one’s primal nature.
 She hoped that she would never have to go through this episode ever again.

 Princess Celia was the first to arrive at the scene.
 Not really thinking strategically, Celia rushed at Blaze.
 The demoness casually blasted her to the ground.